HarisKhann1/Twitter/README.md

-# Twitter Clone
+# Twitter

 Welcome to Twitter Clone!
 This is a full-stack web application where users can create, read, update, delete, and search tweets.
-The website includes user authentication features such as login, signup, and profile updates.
+The website includes user authentication features such as login, and signup.

 ## Features